gchure/phd/docs/src/chapter_02/section_03_introduction.md

 a system’s behavior in other conditions [@setty2003; @poelwijk2011a;
 @vilar2013; @rogers2015; @rohlhill2017].

-This work explores what happens when theory takes center stage, namely, we first write down the equations governing a system and describe its expected behavior across a wide array of experimental conditions, and only then do we set out to experimentally confirm these results.
+&nbsp;&nbsp;&nbsp;&nbsp;This work explores what happens when theory takes center stage, namely, we first write down the equations governing a system and describe its expected behavior across a wide array of experimental conditions, and only then do we set out to experimentally confirm these results.
 Building upon previous work